developer-gubler/dnd/README.md

 1) Terraform creation of the Docker infrastrusture
 2) Docker (ie Dockerfile and compose.yaml)
 3) Testing leveraging JUnit in 4 different Test Driven Development (TDD) styles
   	- Standard way that developers normally test (ie all beans autoconfigured, web server, all requests routed through the web server, etc)
   	- Mock MVC (ie all beans autoconfigured, no web server, all requests routed directly to the endpoint, etc)
   	- Web MVC (ie beans are manually configured and responses are configured via Mockito, no web server, all requests routed directly to the endpoint, etc)
   	- Testcontainers (ie Docker)
 4) Automatic database initialization of the schema (ie it does NOT automatically initialize the data -- that must be done manually)
 5) Postman collection of requests
 6) API for a reader application that retrieves Creatures, Equipment, and a cross-reference between Creatures and Equipment.

 Future Features:
+1) Simplify Maven build structure
 1) Creating a UI/UX for the reader application
 2) Add battle application
 	- Event Driven Architecture (EDA).
 Loose-coupling via Kafka/RabbitMQ.
 Loose-coupling is best utilized in situations where there are limited resources - in this case, hit points will be the resource that is limited.
+	- Observability
 	- Registering an account
 	- SSL/TLS
 	- Authentication/Authorization - Logging into application